Sv443/BetterYTM/README.md

 <br><br><br>

 ### Development:
+This project is based on my template for making a userscript with TypeScript and many modern language features.
+[Check it out here](https://github.com/Sv443/Userscript.ts) if you want to make your own userscripts!

+Setting up the project for local development:
+1. Have Node.js, npm and Git installed
+2. Download and extract or clone this repo
+3. Open a terminal in the project root and run `npm i`
+4. Copy the file `.env.template` to `.env` and modify the `NODE_ENV` variable to enable or disable minification.
+  If on `development` the code is readable and debuggable but also has a much bigger file size than on `production`

+These are the CLI commands available after setting up the project:
 | Command | Description |
 | --- | --- |
 | `npm i` | Run once to install dependencies |